ddsbook/blog/2015/drafts/hiring-data-scientist.md

 ### Find out what they have done.

 Ask about projects they have done and I like to follow the [STAR format: situation, task, actions and results](http://www.rightattitudes.com/2008/07/15/star-technique-answer-interview-questions/).
-First have then describe a situation, problem or challenge, then have them talk about the tasks or what they needed to achieve (build a classifier, perform regression, etc).
+First have then describe a situation, problem or challenge, then have them talk about the tasks or what they needed to achieve in order to resolve the situation (build a classifier, perform regression, etc).
 Then find out exactly what they contributed and what their actions were.
 Be sure to hone in on their role, especially if the project is done in academia where teams of research are more common.
-Finally how did it turn out?
+Finally how did it turn out (the results)?
 How did they evaluate their work and did the results meet expectations?
 Having them talk through a project like that should help you get to know them a little more.

 ### Don't hold out for a full-stack data scientist